thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/promises.md

 Here is a useful workshop that illustrates the basics of promises.
 Follow the instructions step by step to get some hands-on exercises on Promise.

+Note: in the second step of the workshop, it requires you to install a library `es6-promise` and require it in your code.
+That's not necessary anymore because the latest Node version already have built in support for Promise.

 - [Promise it won't hurt](https://github.com/stevekane/promise-it-wont-hurt)